The CCAR’s Continuing Rabbinic Education program requirements are articulated in Article X of the CCAR Bylaws.

 7. Will the CCAR have a list of “approved” providers?

 The CCAR will not be giving a list of “approved” providers.
-If there are concerns that rabbis need additional guidance to access the best and highest quality learning, the CCAR Board will review this issue and make recommendations.
+If there are concerns that rabbis need additional guidance to access the best and highest quality learning, the CCAR Board and CRE Committee will review this issue and make recommendations.

 9. Who will provide the content of a qualified ethics program?